takelley1/linux-notes/systemd.md

 #### Runlevel scripts

-init:    Place script in `/etc/rc#.d/`, in which `#` corresponds to the desired runlevel in which you'd like the script to run.<br>
+init:    Place script in `/etc/rc#.d/`, in which `#` corresponds to the desired runlevel in which you'd like the script to run.
-systemd: Place or symlink script in `/etc/systemd/system/` and enable service.<br>
+systemd: Place or symlink script in `/etc/systemd/system/` and enable service.

 [1]: https://www.devdungeon.com/content/creating-systemd-service-files
 [2]: https://www.shellhacks.com/systemd-service-file-example/